DeepRank/Deeprank-GNN/paper_pretrained_models/README.md

 You can also check `https://deeprank-gnn.readthedocs.io/en/latest/tutorial.train_model.html#use-deeprank-gnn-paper-s-pretrained-model`

-The data used to train the model are available on SBGrid:  https://data.sbgrid.org/dataset/843/
+The data used to train the model are available on [SBGrid](https://data.sbgrid.org/dataset/843/)

-Further information can be found in the DeepRank-GNN online documentation (https://deeprank-gnn.readthedocs.io/en/latest/index.html)
+Further information can be found in the DeepRank-GNN online [documentation](https://deeprank-gnn.readthedocs.io/en/latest/index.html)

 ## Please cite